Meet Corinne Tan ❄️🐶⛷ | 2022 Girl Of The Year

 Handled post-production across the full 60 minutes of the series from editing, VFX, particles/special effects, rig removals, color correction, sound design, & final delivery.

-In the last 4 years, I've collaborated with American Girl as a Mattel-approved vendor through Apartment D Studio.
-I've managed all post-production and edited each episode for Girls of the Year; Joss in 2020, Kira in 2021, Corinne in 2022, Courtney's 1986 Adventure, and the School Rules series in 2023.
+For 4 years, I collaborated with American Girl and Mattel.
+I managed all post-production for Girls of the Year while creating content for 3 other agencies with our team.
+I edited Joss in 2020, Kira in 2021, Corinne in 2022, Courtney's 1986 Adventure, and the School Rules series in 2023.
 I focused on storytelling, managed special effects, rig removal/vfx, built out sound design, and created trailers at different lengths and aspect ratios for social media delivery.

 I've collaborated with many of their brands, including League of Legends, Fortnite, Overwatch, Call of Duty, Brawl Stars, Team Fight Tactics, Legends of Runeterra, Clash of Clans, Pokémon, FIFA, Rocket League, Madden, and PUBG.
-Hired to craft a single video, since then, my co-owner at Dynamic Fox and I have formed a robust partnership with their team, contributing to the production of hundreds of their pieces.
+Hired to craft a single video, since then we formed a robust partnership with their team, contributing to the production of hundreds of their pieces.
 Our work spans season roadmaps, event openers, compelling player and team highlight reels, and comprehensive event packages including still assets for broadcasts and social media.

 The deliverables include cut-downs, alternate endings, motion graphic templates, broadcast graphic packages, eye-catching thumbnails, website branding, and captions with diverse language subtitles/translations.